 Tourists can choose among a magnificent beach vacation on the great Lake Victoria, in islands, Uganda gorilla safaris in the world-famous Bwindi Impenetrable National Park, Chimpanzee tracking safari in Kibale forest national park, The Batwa cultural tour among other tourist activities in the country.

-There is likewise an extensive variety of accommodation facilities available all around Uganda to suit everyone’s budget from simple homestays to five-star luxury resorts.
+There is likewise an extensive variety of accommodation facilities available all around Uganda to suit everyone’s budget from simple homestays to 5-star luxury resorts.

-Uganda has launched a strategic plan calls for focusing on marketing and development of exceptional tourist destinations, for example, nature-based eco-tourism, games, cruise, culture, and heritage; and promote the tourism industry in the country.
+Uganda has launched a strategic plan that calls for focusing on marketing and development of exceptional tourist destinations, for example, nature-based Eco-tourism, games, cruise, culture, and heritage; and promote the tourism industry in the country.

 We are promoting more tourist attractions, for example, Musambwa Island which was recently launched by the minister of tourism Hon Maria Mutagamba.
 In 2012, over 120,000 tourists visited Uganda’s Islands on Lake Victoria and other islands in the country.

 The third part of the strategy is to improve and market new tourism destinations that offer a flash of Uganda’s exceptional natural wonderfulness and rich cultural heritage.